raspi/BuildingNAS/README.md

   * Example: Dell H310 may need certain pins on PCI-e slot to be blocked
 * Some controller may be incompatible with operating system or operating system's version
 * Some controller's firmware may be incompatible with operating system or operating system's version
+* Cable might be faulty
+* Cable going to expander or backplane might be wrong type

 ## SAS Expanders
 * Some expanders may be limiting hard drive sizes to for example 2 TB max